 In 1883, 350 concerned citizens including King Kalākaua organized what became the Hawaiian Humane Society, to advocate on behalf of companion and working animals.
-Our first office was a cottage on the Iolani Palace grounds.
-The organization’s mission quickly grew to include prevention of cruelty to children and the care of unwed mothers.
+Our first office was a cottage on the ʻIolani Palace grounds.
+The organization’s mission quickly grew to include prevention of cruelty to children and the care of single mothers in need of assistance.

 In 1935, we turned over the child protection functions to government agencies such as Child Protective Services allowing us to focus our energies exclusively on the needs of Oʻahu’s animals.